Saturday, October 31, 2020

 Mind on my Money (Ex)

-The Plutomancer may use their Wisdom or Charisma modifier instead of Intelligence for the Appraise skill.
-Additionally, when selling items they may gain +10% resale value for each level of Plutomancer.
+The Plutomancer may choose to use their Wisdom or Charisma modifier instead of Intelligence for Appraise checks.
+This choice is made when the Plutomancer gains this ability and cannot be changed thereafter.
+Additionally, when selling items they may gain +10% of the item’s normal resale value (typically 50% of list price) per Plutomancer level.
 If they choose to do so they cannot use alternate means to increase the sale price, such as through the use of Diplomacy or spells.

 Example: a Plutomancer wants to sell a 100 gp item.
 Normally that item sells for 50 gp.
 A 1st level Plutomancer sells it for (50+[10%*50]) or 55 gold, a 3rd level Plutomancer sells it for 65 gold, and a 5th level sells it for 75 gold.